-Description9X12 Pen & Ink Sketch hit with Pastels on 140 Arches Water Color Paper: This was a very difficult light as the church was lite with the last light of the day and the rest was in pretty deep shadow.
+Description 9X12 Pen & Ink Sketch hit with Pastels on 140 Arches Water Color Paper: This was a very difficult light as the church was lite with the last light of the day and the rest was in pretty deep shadow.
 This little village in Italy has been declared a International Heritage Site and is still very unspoiled.
 We picked up our 40 Ft Moorings rental sail boat here and sailed it to Capri.

-Randy Sprout began his art career in 1964 at the University of Iowa, printmaking and studying with Mauricio Lasansky and Dr. John Schultz.
-His works were mostly about images of his family, as icons that would hold up to artist scrutiny for decades to come.
-Army service in Korea interrupted his art for two years, after which he studied with Robert Heinecken, Jan Stussy, Ray Brown, Sam Amato, Richard Diebenkorn and Stanton MacDonald-Wright, in the UCLA Graduate School of Fine Arts.
-It was there he began to draw back into the photographic plates and learned how to work and manipulate the images from within the media, rather than relying on the camera.
+Randy Sprout, Los Angeles Member Since November 2008 Artist Statement Born in Emmetsburg, Iowa in 1945, Randy Sprout began his art career in 1964 at the University of Iowa, printmaking and studying with Mauricio Lasansky and Dr. John Schultz.
+He graduated with a BA in fine arts from the University of Iowa in 1968 Army service in Korea interrupted his art for two years, after which he studied with Robert Heinecken, Jan Stussy, Ray Brown, Sam Amato, Richard Diebenkorn and Stanton MacDonald-Wright, in the UCLA Graduate School of Fine Arts.
+He was awarded an MA in 1972 and an MFA at UCLA in 1973.
 He had many shows during that time, including a One Man show at the Santa Barbara Art Museum.
-He also worked during that time for the LACMA museum, with Ben Johnson, and got to restore many priceless prints for Norman Simon.
+He also worked for Los Angeles County Museum of Art, with Ben Johnson, and got to restore many priceless prints for the Norton Simon Museum.